faruken/lesscss/README.md

 - **exclude_dirs**: Directories you don't want to be searched.
 It'd be pointless to search for `less` files in an images directory.
 This parameter is expected to be a list.
 - **based**: If it's set `True` then LessCSS will generate the `style-(base60).css` version as well (for example; `style-dHCFD.css`).
 This is useful if you set expire times of static files to a distant future since browsers will not retrieve those files unless the name is different or the cache has expired.
 This parameter is expected to be a boolean value.
 - **compressed**: If it's set `True` then LessCSS will minimize the generated CSS files.
 This parameter is expected to be a boolean value.
+- **output_dir**: Absolute path of the folder where compiled CSS files should be put.

 ##TODO